 SVG stands for Scalable Vector Graphic.
 It is a two-dimensional XML-based vector image format.

-In plain English: It’s is vector file that will tell your cutting machine where to cut lines and you can scale it (make it larger or smaller) without ruining its structure!
+In plain English: It’s a vector file that will tell your cutting machine where to cut lines and you can scale it (make it larger or smaller) without ruining its structure!

 What Programs Can Open an SVG File?